MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-production-content.md

 This architecture uses virtual machines (VM).
 For SAP application tier, VMs are deployed for all instance roles - web dispatcher and application servers - both central services SAP (A)SCS and ERS as well as application servers (PAS, AAS).
 Adjust the number of virtual machines based on your requirements.
 The [Azure Virtual Machines planning and implementation guide](/azure/virtual-machines/workloads/sap/planning-guide) includes details about running SAP NetWeaver on virtual machines.

-Similarly for all Oracle purposes virtual machines are used, both for the Oracle database as well as Oracle observer VMs.
+Similarly for all Oracle purposes virtual machines are used, both for the Oracle Database as well as Oracle observer VMs.
 Observer VMs in this architecture are smaller compared to actual database servers.

 - **Constrained vCPU VMs** In order to potentially save cost on Oracle licensing, consider utilizing [vCPU constrained VMs](/azure/virtual-machines/constrained-vcpu)
 - **Certified VM families for SAP** For details about SAP support for Azure virtual machine types and throughput metrics (SAPS), see [SAP note 1928533](https://launchpad.support.sap.com/#/notes/1928533).
 (To access SAP notes, you need an SAP Service Marketplace account.)